belfhi/flask-multipass-keycloak/README.md

 }
 ```

+### Keycloak Client Configuration

+In order to use the Keycloak API, the client needs to be able to set up with the appropriate permissions.
+This is done by enabling `service accounts roles` in the client settings.

+This adds an extra _Service Accounts Roles_ tab in the Keycloak Client settings.
+In this tab the role `query-users` & `query-groups` role from the `realm-management` client need to be added.

 ### Performance

 The library needs to get an API access token from Keycloak which typically takes 200-300ms.
 Set the `cache` key of the multipass identity provider configuration to the import path of a Flask-Caching instance or a function returning such an instance, or the instance itself to enable caching of tokens (until they expire) and group data (30 minutes).